by Jacob Martin, Conference President

 by Johnathan Arnold

 "For all things are for your sakes, that the abundant grace might through the thanksgiving of many redound to the glory of God" (2 Corinthians 4:15).
-The King James translators chose the word "redound" from the Latin redundare meaning to surge like a wave: an explosive wave of thanksgiving to the glory of God!
-The Greek carries the idea of overflowing like the cornucopia pictured above.
-The more thanksgiving, the more glory that God receives!
+The King James translators chose the word "redound" from the Latin redundare meaning to surge like a wave—an explosive wave of thanksgiving to the glory of God!
+The Greek carries the idea of overflowing like a cornucopia.
+The more thanksgiving, the more glory God receives!

 The glorification of God is the ultimate purpose of our jubilant thanksgiving.
-As we know, 1 Corinthians 10:31 is plain that the whole end of our Christian life is God's glory.
-"Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God."
-This Thanksgiving season, thanking, eating, and drinking are frequent.
-But will we consciously lift up our thanking, eating, and drinking as God-glorifying acts of worship?
+"Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God" (1 Corinthians 10:31, emphasis added).
+This Thanksgiving season, eating and drinking are all the rage.
+But will we consciously lift up our eating and drinking as God-glorifying acts of worship?

 Sermon on Galatians 3:6-9 by Johnathan Arnold

-In Galatians 3-4, Paul is exploring in-depth the most important question ever asked: “How can we be right with God?”
-Paul’s answer is simple: in one word, “faith.”
+In Galatians 3-4, Paul is exploring the critical question, “How can we be right with God?”
+His answer is simple: in one word, “faith.”
 Whoever has faith in Jesus is made right with God.

 The book of Galatians is Paul at his most passionate because false teachers convinced his beloved Galatians that we are right with God “by the law” or “by faith plus the law.”

 Nov.
 6: Penn’s Creek, General Board meeting.
 We were excited to grant licenses to Bro.
 Billy Simmons, Bro.
 Matt Kilgore, and Sis Becky Clark.

 Devotional adapted from Holiness and High Country by A. F. Harper